um-grex/grex-docs/content/english/specific-soft/gaussian.md

 ## Introduction
 ---

-[Gaussian 16](http://gaussian.com/ "Gaussian") is a comprehensive suite for electronic structure modeling using __ab initio__, DFT and semi-empirical methods.
+[Gaussian 16](http://gaussian.com/ "Gaussian") is a comprehensive suite for electronic structure modeling using __ab-initio__, DFT and semi-empirical methods.
 A list of Gaussian 16 features can be found [here](http://gaussian.com/g16glance/ "Gaussian Features").

 ## User Responsibilities and Access
 ---